 By Julie Trevelyan

 Whitewater rafting is an adventure to plan for.
-A primary consideration is time of year.
+A primary consideration is the time of year.
 Rivers ebb and surge depending on the season, snowmelt, and rainfall.
 Here’s what you need to think about in order to gauge your choice of what the best time of year is for that river rafting vacation in UT and CO, that you’ve dreamed of!

 Who is in your party and what type of raft trip do they want?

 Young children, nervous newbies, and those with some general trepidation about risky water will probably do best on a river trip over calm waters during lower flow.
 If your group consists of adrenaline junkies; fast-pumping whitewater rapids could be the ticket.
 When you decide to river raft definitely affects the type of river you get to run: early is often bigger water, and late is usually lower water flow.

 Pedal to the metal.

 High river flows mean more exciting water.
 Spring runoff can be huge.
 Classic Utah whitewater rafting can be found on water such as the famous Cataract Canyon.
 If you’re looking for a “fierce adventure,” guide Lauren Wood suggests late May or early June might be the best time for river rafting.
 “It can be a challenge to predict the exact timing of high water,” says Lauren, but right around Memorial Day weekend is often peak flow.
 What you want, says this savvy guide, is that “critical intersection of a full winter’s snowpack and enough hot days in a row to allow that massive water storage to turn the faucets all the way ON!”
 Then, you just might be hollering “yee-haw” all the way on your river rafting trip.

 Easy does it.